Advanced Battle Concepts

 Poor Lighting: sadly, crime doesn't always occur at high noon.
 On occasion, characters will find themselves in combat at odd hours, and under dubious lighting conditions.

 |Night in the country, overcast city night||Poor (4)|

 |No light at all||Excellent (20)|

 Each rank of darkness reduces the effective range of a character's sight by one area.
 It also imposes a -1 CS penalty on all action FEATs, with a maximum hindrance of -4 CS.
-Darkness of Excellent (20) or greater impedes one's sense of vision entirely, baring super human sensory capabilities, meaning one must rely upon those, or other senses, in order to act.
+Darkness of Excellent (20) or greater impedes one's sense of vision entirely, baring super-human sensory capabilities, meaning one must rely upon those, or other senses, to act.
 Higher intensities of darkness actively work against anything generating light.